Bamboo: Toxicity

-Gardeners working with bamboo plants have occasionally reported allergic reactions varying from no effects during previous exposures, to immediate itchiness and rash developing into red welts after several hours where the skin had been in contact with the plant (contact allergy), and in some cases into swollen eyelids and breathing difficulties (dyspnoea).
+Gardeners working with bamboo plants have occasionally reported allergic reactions varying from no effects during previous exposures, to immediate itchiness and rash developing into red welts after several hours where the skin had been in contact with the plant (contact allergy), and in some cases into swollen eyelids and breathing difficulties (dyspnea).
 A skin prick test using bamboo extract was positive for the immunoglobulin E (IgE) in an available case study.
 The shoots (newly emerged culms) of bamboo contain the toxin taxiphyllin (a cyanogenic glycoside), which produces cyanide in the gut.

 Uses

 Culinary

 The shoots of most species are edible either raw or cooked, with the tough sheath removed.
 Cooking removes the slight bitterness.
 The shoots are used in numerous Asian dishes and broths, and are available in supermarkets in various sliced forms, in both fresh and canned versions.

 The bamboo shoot in its fermented state forms an important ingredient in cuisines across the Himalayas.
 In Assam, India, for example, it is called khorisa.
 In Nepal, a delicacy popular across ethnic boundaries consists of bamboo shoots fermented with turmeric and oil, and cooked with potatoes into a dish that usually accompanies rice (alu tama (आलु तामा) in Nepali).

 In Indonesia, they are sliced thin and then boiled with santan (thick coconut milk) and spices to make a dish called gulai rebung.
 Other recipes using bamboo shoots are sayur lodeh (mixed vegetables in coconut milk) and lun pia (sometimes written lumpia: fried wrapped bamboo shoots with vegetables).
 The shoots of some species contain toxins that need to be leached or boiled out before they can be eaten safely.

 Pickled bamboo, used as a condiment, may also be made from the pith of the young shoots.

-The sap of young stalks tapped during the rainy season may be fermented to make ulanzi (a sweet wine) or simply made into a soft drink.
+The sap of young stalks tapped during the rainy season may be fermented to make ulanzi (a sweet wine) or made into a soft drink.
 Bamboo leaves are also used as wrappers for steamed dumplings which usually contains glutinous rice and other ingredients, such as the zongzi from China.